-This submission for dabigatran (administered as dabigatran etexilate) is for the new Health Canada indication of prevention of stroke and systemic embolism in patients with atrial fibrillation, in whom anticoagulation is appropriate.
+This submission for dabigatran is for the Health Canada indication of prevention of stroke and systemic embolism in patients with atrial fibrillation, in whom anticoagulation is appropriate.
 The anticoagulant activity of dabigatran is through direct inhibition of thrombin.
 It is available as 110 mg and 150 mg capsules for this indication.
-The Health Canada-recommended dose is 150 mg twice a day, but in geriatric patients, especially those older than 75 years who have at least one other risk factor for bleeding, Health Canada recommends that a reduced dose of 110 mg twice a day may be considered.
+The dose recommended in the product monograph is 150 mg twice daily, but in geriatric patients, especially those older than 75 years who have at least one other risk factor for bleeding, a reduced dose of 110 mg twice a day may be considered.